Teaching 19th-Century Literature

 More about Discovering Literature: Romantics and Victorians

-From Romantic poetry to Gothic horror, from depictions of poverty and industrialisation to portrayals of the middle classes, and from crime fiction to fin de siècle decadence: the literary works of the Romantic and Victorian periods, and the contexts in which they were written, offer a wealth of topics to explore.
-The site uses manuscript and printed sources to shed light on the historical, political and cultural contexts in which key literary works were written.
-The project showcases some of the Library's most treasured literary collection items, including manuscripts by, among others, William Blake, Charles Dickens, Charlotte Brontë, George Eliot and Oscar Wilde.
-In addition, the site includes a rich range of contextual material including letters, diaries, notebooks, illustrations, newspapers, photographs and more.
-Go to the site
+Discovering Literature uses manuscript and printed sources to shed light on the historical, political and cultural contexts in which key literary works were written.
+Explore some of the Library's most treasured literary collection items, including manuscripts by William Blake, Charles Dickens, Charlotte Brontë, George Eliot and Oscar Wilde, as well as a rich range of contextual material including letters, diaries, notebooks, illustrations, newspapers, photographs and more.